HoiJean/djangoforbeginners-book/manuscript/ch5.md

 ## Views

 We're going to use class-based views but if want to see a function-based way to build a blog application, I highly recommend the [Django Girls Tutorial](https://tutorial.djangogirls.org/en/).
+It is excellent.

 In our views file, add the code below to display the contents of our `Post` model using `ListView`.